ankidroid/Anki-Android/AnkiDroid-API.md

 0. Try to add cards to AnkiDroid from your app again
 0. This time choose to grant the permission
 0. Check that the cards were added to AnkiDroid correctly as per previous tests

+### Change log
+#### API v1.1 (2016-03-24)
+v1.1 improves performance when adding multiple notes at once with the introduction of the addNotes() method, and also adds support for updating existing notes.
+See the javadoc for more info on the new methods.
+The following public methods were removed:

+addNewNote(): use the new method addNote() instead checkForDuplicates(): use findDuplicateNotes() instead checkRequiredPermission(): use the public field READ_WRITE_PERMISSION instead findModelIdByName(): see the sample app for a helper class to replace this findDeckIdByName(): see the sample app for a helper class to replace this addNewCustomModel(): there is now a new method with the same name and an extra argument for sort field (use null by default)

 ## Sending cards to AnkiDroid via intent
 While we strongly recommend using the Instant-Add API, if the user has a version of AnkiDroid that doesn't support the API, or if they've denied permission to your app to access it, you should fall back on an intent-based approach, which is supported by all versions of AnkiDroid.